kbieser/shell-genomics/_episodes/05-writing-scripts.md

 >
 > When we say, "`nano` is a text editor," we really do mean "text": it can
 > only work with plain character data, not tables, images, or any other
 > human-friendly media.
 We use it in examples because it is one of the
 > least complex text editors.
 However, because of this trait, it may
 > not be powerful enough or flexible enough for the work you need to do
 > after this workshop.
 On Unix systems (such as Linux and Mac OS X),
 > many programmers use [Emacs](http://www.gnu.org/software/emacs/) or
 > [Vim](http://www.vim.org/) (both of which require more time to learn),
 > or a graphical editor such as
 > [Gedit](http://projects.gnome.org/gedit/).
 On Windows, you may wish to
 > use [Notepad++](http://notepad-plus-plus.org/).
 Windows also has a built-in
 > editor called `notepad` that can be run from the command line in the same
 > way as `nano` for the purposes of this lesson.
+Another text editor that I find user friendly is [Atom](https://atom.io/).
 >
 > No matter what editor you use, you will need to know where it searches
 > for and saves files.
 If you start it from the shell, it will (probably)